 - Loose clothing that will allow for proper blood flow (while maintaining adequate insulation)

 - Masks that cover the face, mouth, and neck

 - Warm hat that will prevent heat loss

-- Insulated and waterproof gloves and boots.
+- Insulated and waterproof gloves and boots

-- Monitoring Weather Conditions
+Monitoring Weather Conditions

-- Monitor Surfaces and Equipment for Ice
+Monitor Surfaces and Equipment for Ice

 Quite possibly, one of the most important things to remember about safety is that it is a team effort.
 Employers, managers, and workers must look out for one another to ensure that all safety regulations are followed correctly.
 Employers must make sure that all OSHA required safety requirements are always in place and functional.
 Managers must make sure these requirements are enforced, as well as monitor the health of their workers.
 Workers must look after one another and encourage each other to follow these safety requirements.
 However, if workers believe safety requirements are not being met, they have a right to and should complain.
-Working outside in Winter is extremely dangerous and difficult.
+Working outside in winter is extremely dangerous and challenging.
 Therefore, those who do so must be given to proper equipment and care that is needed.

 For more information about how to prepare your team for this winter, click here!
-This article from OSHA outlines everything that should be done to prepare yourself and your team for the Winter!
+This article from OSHA outlines everything that should be done to prepare yourself and your team for the winter!
 If you have questions about what Foy Safety can do for your company, consider visiting our FAQ page!
 If you cannot find the answer there, write us an email or give us a call!